VanshikaTanwar/Analog_multiplier/README.md

 # Four-Quadrant Analog Multiplier
 This repository presents the design of Analog multiplier implemented using Synopsys Custom Compiler on 28nm Technology .

-This repository presents the design of Differential End CSVCO implemented using Synopsis Custom Compiler on 28nm CMOS Technology.

 # Table of Contents
  * [Introduction](#Introduction)
  * [Analog Multiplier](#Analog-Multiplier)